cortex-js/cortexjs.io/docs/compute-engine/16-guide-logic.md

 ### Predicates

-In FOL, predicates are functions that return boolean values.
+In FOL, predicates are functions that return Boolean values.
 They are typically written as uppercase letters followed by arguments:

 ```js example